A software CEO was arrested on suspicion of storing poll worker data in China

 "We intend to hold all those responsible for this breach accountable," said Gascón, who added that his office is seeking the extradition of Yu from Michigan to California.

+NPR obtained court documents filed against Yu in Ingham County, Michigan, which indicate that Yu is "charged in Los Angeles County, California with the extraditable crime of Embezzlement of Public Funds."
+The documents state Michigan authorities charged Yu with "misdemeanor fugitive from justice," and he has another court date on Oct.
+25. NPR also sought court documents from the L.A.
+County D.A.'s office, but a spokesperson said in an email, "Because this is an ongoing investigation we will not be releasing any documents at this time."

-Gascón, a Democrat, said that the information allegedly held on servers in China related to poll workers, and "is not - I repeat, it is not - related to election material or voter information."
+Gascón, a Democrat, said at the news conference that the information allegedly held on servers in China related to poll workers, and "is not - I repeat, it is not - related to election material or voter information."

 In a statement, a spokesperson for Konnech said, "We are continuing to ascertain the details of what we believe to be Mr. Yu's wrongful detention by L.A.
 County authorities."